Course

 Description

-The legislation section will cover a comprehensive overview of the regulatory framework of Europe’s most relevant strategies and legislation, concerning the production of renewable biogases.
-Highlighted are critical aspects of the Renewable Energy Directive (RED), sustainability requirements for biogas, greenhouse gas emissions and savings, (upcoming) regulation on biogenic CO2, requirements related to digestate, main aspects of access to the gas network and an overview of permitting procedures.
+The legislation part will cover a comprehensive overview of the key regulatory frameworks and strategies in Europe concerning the production of renewable biogases.
+The course will highlight critical aspects of the Renewable Energy Directive (RED), sustainability requirements for biogas, greenhouse gas emissions and savings, (upcoming) regulation on biogenic CO₂, requirements related to digestate, main aspects of access to the gas network and an overview of permitting procedures.

-The course ends with a Q&A session with the trainers.
+The course will end with a Q&A session with the trainers.

 Programme